 Portland General Electric Company v.
 Hardy Meyers, In His Official Capacity as Attorney General of the State of Oregon, United States District Court for the District of Oregon, Case No. 03-1641-HA, and State of Oregon, ex rel Hardy Meyers, Attorney General for the State of Oregon v.
-Portland General Electric Company, Multnomah County Oregon Circuit Court, Case No. 0312-13473

-On November 26, 2003, PGE filed a complaint for Declaratory Relief in U.S. District Court for the District of Oregon seeking to end the Oregon Attorney General's investigation into the Company's participation in wholesale power trading markets related to the California energy crisis of 2000-2001 (PGE Case).
+Portland General Electric Company, Multnomah County Oregon Circuit Court, Case No. 0312-13473 On November 26, 2003, PGE filed a complaint for Declaratory Relief in U.S. District Court for the District of Oregon seeking to end the Oregon Attorney General's investigation into the Company's participation in wholesale power trading markets related to the California energy crisis of 2000-2001 (PGE Case).

 On December 16, 2003, the Oregon Attorney General filed in the Multnomah County Oregon Circuit Court a Motion for Order to Show Cause why the Company should not comply with the Oregon Attorney General's investigation (Attorney General Case).

-The motion was removed to the U.S. District Court for the District of Oregon, and the same District Court Judge was assigned to both cases.
+PGE removed the Attorney General Case to the U.S. District Court for the District of Oregon, and the same U.S. District Court Judge was assigned to both cases.

-On July 30, 2004 the District Court Judge dismissed the PGE Case without prejudice on the basis that the case is not ripe for review, and remanded the Attorney General Case to the state court on the basis that the state investigation is not a civil case over which the U.S. District Court has jurisdiction.
+On July 30, 2004 the U.S. District Court Judge dismissed the PGE Case without prejudice on the basis that the case is not ripe for review, and remanded the Attorney General Case to the Multnomah County Oregon Circuit Court on the basis that the state investigation is not a civil case over which the U.S. District Court has jurisdiction.